smartcontractkit/external-adapters-js/packages/sources/celsius-address-list/README.md

-# Chainlink External Adapter for Reserve Wallet
+# Chainlink External Adapter for Celsius Address List Wallet

 Version: 1.0.0

 This adapter fetches a list of addresses for the Proof of Reserves adapter.
-The custodial chain addresses are pulled from an Address Manager contract on an Ethereum chain.
-It is similar to the Chain Reserve Wallet adapter, except the input to the smart contract method is a string instead of uint8.
+The custodial chain addresses are pulled from the Celsius Address Manager contract on an Ethereum chain.
+It is similar to the Chain Reserve Wallet adapter, except the input to the smart contract method is a `string` instead of `uint8`.

 This document was generated automatically.
 Please see [README Generator](../../scripts#readme-generator) for more info.